mysteryx93/AviSynthShader/README.md

 Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
 Default=true
 ConvertYuv: Whether do YUV-RGB color conversion.
 Default=true unless Convert=true and source is RGB
 lsb_in, lsb_upscale, lsb_out: Whether the input, result of Upscale and output are to be converted to/from DitherTools' Stack16 format.
 Default=false
-fDownscaler, fWidth, fHeight, fStr, fSoft, fB, fC: Allows downscaling the output before reading back from GPU.
-See SSimDownscaler.
+fKernel, fWidth, fHeight, fB, fC: Allows downscaling the output before reading back from GPU.
+See ResizeShader.

-#### SuperXBR(Input, Str, Sharp, FormatOut, Convert, lsb_in, lsb_out, fDownscaler, fWidth, fHeight, fStr, fSoft, fB, fC)
+#### SuperXBR(Input, Str, Sharp, FormatOut, Convert, lsb_in, lsb_out, fKernel, fWidth, fHeight, fB, fC)
 Doubles the size of the image.
 Produces a sharp result, but with severe ringing.

 Arguments: